LacunaOmnibus/MontyLacuna/doc/getting_started_running.rst

           type "explorer".
 This will restart Windows Explorer (and your desktop will reappear).

-    - Open a new CMD window and try to run "python --version" again.
+Open a new CMD window and try to run "python --version" again.

+If your system still can't find Python, uninstall it and then re-install it.
+Follow the instructions above carefully, and be sure to check the part about registering as default python.
+After re-installing, reboot your machine and try the ``python --version`` command again after the reboot.

 Non-Windows
 ~~~~~~~~~~~